 Students who wish to enroll in courses without intending to pursue a degree may be permitted to enroll in no more than 12 credit hours without submitting academic credentials or meeting the academic curricular or performance requirements of the institution of desired entry.
-Retention standards as defined in section 3.6.6 will be enforced.
+Retention standards will be enforced.
 Once a student has completed the designated number of hours, the student is required to meet the formal admission or transfer criteria for the institution of desired entry in order to enroll in additional course work.
 (This provision is not intended to be limited only to first-time entering students.)

-The President or designee may allow non-degree-seeking students to exceed this initial 12 credit-hour limit on an individual student basis.
-Exceptions may be made only for non-degree-seeking students who meet the retention standards as defined in section 3.6.6 and must be appropriately documented.
+The president or the president's designee may allow non-degree-seeking students to exceed this initial 12 credit-hour limit on an individual student basis.
+Exceptions may be made only for non-degree-seeking students who meet the retention standards and must be appropriately documented.